Michael D. Evans

-Michael David Evans (born June 30, 1947) is an American author, journalist, and commentator.
+Michael David Evans (born June 30, 1947) is an American author, journalist, and commentator on Middle East affairs.

-Evans has written books and has provided analysis and commentary on Middle East affairs.
 He founded and serves as the head of many politically conservative Christian organizations.

 Early life

 Evans was born in Springfield, Massachusetts, on June 30, 1947, to a non-practicing Jewish mother whose parents were immigrants from the Soviet Union.
 His father was a violent alcoholic and wife beater.
 At age 11, Evans objected to his father beating his mother, and was assaulted; when he recovered, he had what he describes as a dramatic encounter with Jesus Christ, who promised him a future.